 Mr. Khoo was appointed as an Independent Director on 26 June 2019.
-He is currently an executive director in the JKhoo Consultancy Pte.
-Ltd. He is also an independent director of Nippecraft Limited and Resources Prima Group Limited, which are listed on the Catalist Board of SGX-ST.
+He is the founder and executive director at JKhoo Consultancy Pte.
+Ltd. He is also the Lead independent director of Nippecraft Limited and Resources Prima Group Limited, both of which are listed on the Catalist Board of SGX-ST.

 Mr. Khoo is currently a member of the Institute of Singapore Chartered Accountants, Certified Public Accountants of Australia and an Associate of the Singapore Institute of Directors.
+XMH

+HOLDINGS

+LTD.